turingschool/front-end-curriculum/projects/final-countdown.md

 ## Timeline

-Instructors will give you the spec on Monday morning at 9am - we will kickoff together in class.
+Instructors will give you the spec on Monday - we will kickoff together in class.

 You're expected to still be at Turing 9am-4pm.
 Instructors will be around during the day to answer questions.